 The Topkapi Palace was home to the mighty Ottoman Sultans for over 400 years (1465-1856).
 It is listed as a UNESCO World Heritage Site and is one of the finest examples of a palace from the Ottoman period.
 The site is enormous and includes several courtyards and a harem.
 You'll need at least three hours or longer to see the highlights but if you are short on time see the harem and the treasury.

 6. Spice Bazaar

-One of the city’s largest bazaars the Spice Bazaar, or Egyptian bazaar, can be found in the Fatih district.
-There are over 85 shops selling everything from spices to jewellery and dried fruits.
+One of the city's largest bazaars the Spice Bazaar, or Egyptian bazaar, can be found in the Fatih district.
+There are over 85 shops selling everything from spices to jewelry and dried fruits.
 If you want to experience the sights and smells of the city then head here between 9am and 7pm on weekdays to 10am and 6pm at weekends.